conda-forge/conda-forge.github.io/src/maintainer/pinning_deps.rst

 Pinned dependencies
 *******************

-**Pinning a dependency** is a practice of explicitly pointing to the version of a library which our package is linked with.
+**Pinning a dependency** is the practice of explicitly pointing to the version of a library which our package is linked with.
 A pinned dependency , for example, can look like this : ``numpy==1.1.3`` .
 On the other hand, a non-pinned dependency would be  just: ``numpy``.

 **Why to pin your dependencies?**